xunyhu/szu-csse-note/PETS-3/real-exam/exam-2.md

   - Good level of English required.
   - Contact us at smiths@gmail.com

   - Now you want to get in touch with the family.
-Write an email to the couple, telling them about: get in touch 取得联系
+Write an email to the couple, telling them about:
     - 1. your interest in the job;
     - 2. your qualification for the job;
     - 3. your time available for the job.